Raising a tilt-up tower with a winch

 The real pier is much larger and I used a lot of re-bar, too.
 I think I mixed a total of 14 bags of concrete.
 I used a former only at ground level to make the base square – underneath it’s a giant blob 4 feet down.

-The winch is only supposed to be mounted with three 3/8" bolts.
-A little wierd but when I run the numbers I have a big safety margin, and the winch itself also is supposed to have a safety factor of 4.
-I wasn't about to cast 3/8 ready-rod into concrete so I put four pieces of 1/2" threaded rod into the concret pier instead.
-Here is the adapter that I made to mate the 4-bolt pattern to the 3-bolt winch.
-I just happened to have a heavy-wall 6x1 tube that's been sitting around as scrap and suddenly I had the perfect use for 6 inches of it!
+The winch is only supposed to be mounted with three 3/8″ bolts.
+A little weird but when I run the numbers I have a big safety margin, and the winch itself also is supposed to have a safety factor of 4.
+I wasn’t about to cast 3/8 ready-rod into concrete so I put four pieces of 1/2″ threaded rod into the concrete pier instead.

 This winch has a “shepherd’s hook” eye, so I put a rod with a loop into the power drill and crank away.
 I tried it with a cordless drill the first time, but that just made the poor battery hot!
 Drained it flat while the tower was only half-way up!
 Better not do that again, eh?

 Another observation while raising and lowering with this winch is that the cable wraps up on one side more than it should before the cable traverses back across the drum.
 Once the cable has wound a second wrap on one side, that extra cable then slides over suddenly.
 The resulting jerk to the cable causes an abrupt jerk on the tower!!!
 I can still hear the “twang”.
 This happened once and my heart literally skipped a beat.